2010/11/14

 2010/06/20

-14. European Universities: Reactions to abuses and misuses of bibliometrics and bureaucracy in evaluation of researchers
+14. Europe: Universities, RD expenditure and Reactions to abuses and misuses of bibliometrics and bureaucracy, in evaluation of researchers

 Source: Euro-American Association of Economic Development Studies.
 Report 2010.